Criminal Justice (CJ)

 Term Typically Offered: Occasionally Offered

-Description: Provides an understanding of both the theoretical and practical legal issues relating to environmental Criminal Justice, including an introduction to criminological solutions to environmental problems.
+Description: Explores theoretical and practical legal issues in environmental criminal justice, with an introduction to criminological approaches to addressing environmental problems.

 For class offerings for a specific term, refer to the Schedule of Classes

 CJ 435.
-Comparative Criminal Justice Systems - WR3 Units
+Comparative Criminal Justice - WR3 Units

 Term Typically Offered: Occasionally Offered

-Description: Overview of international criminal justice systems and various issues, that arise in criminal justice systems throughout the world.
+Description: Overview of international criminal justice systems and the key issues that arise within them across different countries.

 Note: Approved for the Arts and Sciences Upper-Level Requirement in Written Communication (WR).